 There are so many essential oil myths on the internet and elsewhere–it’s hard know what to believe.
-Some of the most popular myths are about purity–about how to know if essential oils are pure or not.
+Let’s cut through all of the nonsense and find out what’s true and what’s not.

 Essential oils are all the rage right now.